 - Chlamydophila pneumonia - This kind of walking pneumonia occurs throughout the year and has very mild symptoms.
 It's estimated that 50% of the US population has had this kind of pneumonia by the time they turn 20.

 Walking pneumonia is usually not dangerous in and of itself, but it could be problematic for someone who has an immune system that is compromised.

 If you have walking pneumonia, you might not feel that bad.
 In fact, there's a good chance you'll feel well enough to do your normal routine.

 In the beginning stages, walking pneumonia may have no visible symptoms.
 If there are symptoms, they are typical of having the flu or the common cold.
-Prominent symptoms can take fifteen to twenty-five days to appear after you've been exposed to the bacteria.
+Prominent symptoms can take 15-25 days to appear after you've been exposed to the bacteria.

 This is called the incubation period.
 The symptoms are similar in both children and adults.
 They will usually develop gradually and may last for several days.

 - Having a dry cough that will worsen over time, may produce little mucus, and may come in violent spasms